Here is a quick reference guide to your zone. This information is a summary of your zone’s purpose, allowed uses, density, dimensions, and setbacks.

-The purpose of this chapter is to set forth the regulations, procedures and special development objectives that apply to the rural historic town of Port Gamble.
+This chapter aims to set forth the regulations, procedures, and special development objectives that apply to the rural historic town of Port Gamble.
 In the event of a conflict between the requirements of these regulations and any other applicable statute, rule, ordinance, or regulation, the more restrictive regulation shall apply.
 The county has identified Port Gamble as a limited area of more intensive rural development (LAMIRD) and classified the town as a rural historic town (RHT).
-A fundamental underpinning of this chapter is to comply with the requirements of the State Growth Management Act, while preserving and enhancing the unique historic qualities of the town.
-The intent of these regulations is to provide for visually compatible infill, development, and redevelopment of the existing commercial, industrial and residential areas in Port Gamble, while also containing such development within logical, permanent town boundaries.
+A fundamental underpinning of this chapter is to comply with the requirements of the State Growth Management Act while preserving and enhancing the unique historic qualities of the town.
+The intent of these regulations is to provide for visually compatible infill, development, and redevelopment of the existing commercial, industrial, and residential areas in Port Gamble, while also containing such development within logical, permanent town boundaries.

-Within the rural historic town of Port Gamble, three land use zones exist.
+Three land use zones exist within the rural historic town of Port Gamble.
 The purpose of the three RHT zones is set forth below.

 (Ord.
 534 (2016) § 7(5) (App.
 E) (part), 2016)

 A. Procedures.
-In order to ensure that all development furthers the goal of maintaining and enhancing the historic nature of the town, all development shall comply with the town development objectives of Section 17.360C.020.
+To ensure that all development furthers the goal of maintaining and enhancing the town's historic nature, all development shall comply with the town development objectives of Section 17.360C.020.
 The director of community development shall refer any formal proposal requiring a conditional use permit or PBD approval for review by the architectural and site design committee or consultant as provided by the Comprehensive Plan.

 B. Infrastructure Capacity Required.
 In all zones, no development shall be allowed unless adequate infrastructure, including but not limited to sewer and water service, is available.
 Allowed densities shall be restricted to reflect the capacity of the sewer and water systems.

-1. Parking requirements for all uses shall be determined by the director through analysis of the proposed use and with reference to the parking requirements of Chapter 17.490.
-The availability of street parking may be considered by the director.
-The determination of the director shall be an administrative decision made concurrently with the department’s decision or recommendation on a proposal.
+1. The director shall determine parking requirements for all uses through analysis of the proposed use and with reference to the parking requirements of Chapter 17.490.
+The director may consider the availability of street parking.
+The director's determination shall be an administrative decision made concurrently with the department’s decision or recommendation on a proposal.